jafaripur/local-backend-dev/playbooks/application/templates/docker/nginx/README.md

 http://localhost:8080/test.php
 ```

+Default path run with php version is `8.1`.

 If you have subfolder under /home/test/projects path you should create config file for that path in `docker_path/nginx/conf.d/subpath/`

 This sample serve 3 application in subfolder in this path: